RIDICS/Loading-Visualization/README.md

 There is an universal `update` function, which can set or add any value to the spinner.
 It updates both linear and non-linear elements and its called directly on the variable, where is saved the element.

+Circular elements are supposed to receive whole number values and passing floating point numbers can lead to visual bugs, linear elements can receive both whole numbers and floating point numbers up to one decimal place without any problems.

 ```javascript
 element.update(type, value, maxValue);
 ```